State Government accounts

 How to best use your two accounts

-If you have access to two different browsers (e.g. Chrome and Internet Explorer), you can remain logged into each of your accounts in both different browsers.
+If you have access to two different browsers (e.g. Chrome and Microsoft Edge), you can remain logged into each of your accounts in both different browsers.

-You can also remain logged into two accounts in the same type of browser if you use the ‘InPrivate’ (Internet Explorer, Edge) or ‘Incognito’ (Chrome) feature.
+You can also remain logged into two accounts in the same type of browser if you use the ‘InPrivate’ (Edge) or ‘Incognito’ (Chrome) feature.